gamesbook/pyprototypr/docs/basic_concepts.rst

 **pyprototypr** also allows units of *points*, which are the measurement units traditionally used in the printing industry.
 There are 72 points in 1 inch.
-Internal calculations in **pyprototypr** are all done in units i.e. all inputs, regardless of being inches or centimetres are converted to points.
+Internal calculations in **pyprototypr** are all done in point units i.e. all inputs, regardless of being inches or centimetres are converted to points.

 The “stroke” concept
 --------------------